 Knowing the information that is important to those looking to relocate to the Springfield Region, resources have been developed to depict the abundance of opportunities that are available in our region.
 The most comprehensive of all of those resources is LiveInSpringfieldMO.com.
 This site compliments marketing efforts already in place by HR personnel and recruiters and serves as a great depiction of what it is like to live and work in southwest Missouri.

 Custom marketing collateral, relocation magazines and videos are also available to businesses throughout the region.
 For more information on customizations, contact Rachael Snow.

 Launched in 2015, the Greater Ozarks Centers for Advanced Professional Studies (GO CAPS) is an educational program that immerses high school students in professional environments through engaging curriculum driven by industry leaders and delivered by industry experts.
 GO CAPS combines hands-on career experiences in a classroom setting located onsite at facilities of partnering employers.
-Four course strands are currently offered through GO CAPS:
+Five course strands are currently offered through GO CAPS:

 - Engineering & Manufacturing